 David Lean’s adaptation of Arthur Laurents’s play, The Time of the Cuckoo, is an ode to the city of Venice.
 Lean captures the moods, the people, the sounds, the colors of the city like no one before or after.
 Lean takes full advantage of the beautiful locales — gorgeously shot in Technicolor by Jack Hildyard (The Bridge on the River Kwai) — and for that reason alone, Venice becomes a character as important as the human characters.

 Summertime is very much in the vein of Lean’s 1945 classic Brief Encounter, another small-scale romantic drama that benefited from the director’s keen eye for small details.
 Lean co-wrote the script with H.E.
 Bates (Donald Ogden Stewart, The Philadelphia Story, wrote additional dialogue).
 Even though these men worked hard to open up the play, they kept the essence of Laurents’s fine work intact.

-There isn’t much plot here, which means that it’s up to Lean and star Katharine Hepburn to make it work — Lean and Hepburn worked closely together to make every scene count and as a result the film is far more complex than expected.
-The best compliment I can give the movie is that it’s impossible for me to picture the story told on a stage.
+There isn’t much plot here, and the story isn’t that original, so it’s up to Lean and star Katharine Hepburn to make it work.
+Lean and Hepburn collaborated closely to make every scene count.
+As a result, the film is far more complex than expected.
+Everything works like clockwork: story, performances, visuals, etc.

 Hepburn is simply sensational — it’s one of her very best performances (she received an Oscar nomination).
 The actress has a tendency to look aloof, but Lean gets her to loosen up and the result is a moving, realistic portrait of a sad woman who seems to have found happiness at last.
 Rossano Brazzi is perfect as Hepburn’s love interest.
 Non-professional actor Gaetano Autiero is great as the little street hustler Mauro.